 The Friends Hospital collection's Minutes and Register of the Committee of Admission, 1817-1856 provides valuable information about where the Asylum's earliest patients came from.
-Though many patients did live in the Philadelphia area, over time, the Asylum's reach expanded tremendously to eventually include patients from all corners of what was the United States at the time and abroad, spanning from today's South and Midwest to Canada and Europe.
-Whether because of a particular Meeting's experience with the asylum or by complete coincidence, the Friends’ Asylum often treated many patients who came from the same place, establishing sorts of "hubs" for the Asylum's pull.
-The interactive map below shows the increase in patients over time as well as the increasing popularity sending patients to the Asylum was in particular places.
-Drag the slider below to view patients' hometowns by a particular year.
-The size of each marker represents the number of patients sent from each location, while the color represents the year.
+A majority of the patients lived in the Philadelphia area prior to admittance.
+However, over time, the Asylum began to treat patients from the reaches of the United States at the time, as well as Canada, France, and Britain.
+The Friends’ Asylum often treated patients who came from the same place, establishing recognition and reputation throughout certain regions.
+The interactive map shows the increase in patients over time and some of the "hubs" which sent multiple patients to the Asylum.
+Drag the slider below to view patients' hometowns in a particular year.
+The size of each marker represents the number of patients sent from each location, and the color represents the year.

 As you may observe, a lot has changed since the first patients entered the asylum.
 For example, some patients' hometowns were recorded as places we consider to be neighborhoods of Philadelphia today, such as Germantown and Manayunk, because Philadelphia during the 1800s had not yet grown enough include those areas.
-Additionally, the ambiguity of some entries in the collection's Minutes and Register of the Committee of Admission and the fact that borders were still being drawn during the early days of the Asylum leave us with only a rough idea of where patients came from.
-With two entries stating only "Western Canada," and several entries specifying only states but not cities, it can be hard to place particular patients.
+Additionally, some entries in the collection's Minutes and Register of the Committee of Admission are ambiguous, listing only a state or region and no city.
+Additionally, state and national borders were still being drawn during the early days of the Asylum leave us with only a rough idea of where patients came from.
+With two entries stating only "Western Canada," and several entries specifying regions but not cities, it can be hard to place certain patients.